brand-kelly/predicting_muse_genres/README.md

 By focusing on data selection and handling missing values, we effectively preprocessed the FMA dataset for use in the audio genre classification and energy level prediction model.
 This preprocessing stage was essential for optimizing the model's performance and ensuring accurate results.

+In addition, FMA's dataset also provided subsets of the data that was already split into training, validation, and test splits.

 ### Speeds, Sizes, Times

 <!-- This section provides information about throughput, start/end time, checkpoint size if relevant, etc. -->